chenaciousD/website/content/projects/startup/index.md

 Other areas worth looking into for alignment are velocity/speed of learning, curiosity, optimism, initiative, flexibility

 # Founder-Market Fit
-The alignment between the team’s assets and the needs of the target market.
-Assets should be complementary but also have some degree of overlap.
+Alignment between the team’s assets and the needs of the target market.
+Complementary and overlapping.
 - `Professional experiences:` Does the team have professional experiences valuable to the target market?
 Have they seen similar problems in prior roles?
 Do they know the competition?
 Is there sufficient overlap in experiences across the team?
 What is their exposure to the various functions of a business?
 - `Hard & soft skills:` Does the team have the range of hard and soft skills to build a solution for the market?
 Different technical skills, marketing/sales skills, customer relationship etc?
 - `Network:` Does the team have relevant networks of potential customers, employees, and partners to succeed in the market?